universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 👪 Every extra player is a bonus, never a liability. \
 👪 Huge limit on the player count (100+), allowing for large communities. \
 👪 Shareable moments that can be distributed in the community. \
-👪 Highly co-operatively driven mechanics. \
+👪 Cooperative driven mechanics. \
 👪 Gameplay moments that require the players to collaborate and communicate.

 ### 😄 Casually Enjoyable
-The game should be enjoyed in casual settings, it should be stress relieving rather than building, and should be easily engaged with.
+The game should be enjoyed in casual settings, it should be stress relieving rather than stress building, and it should be easily engaged with.

-🥳 Short up to 15-minute session length. \
+🥳 Short session length, up to 15-minutes. \
 🥳 Low learning curve, medium mastery curve. \
 🥳 Multi-taskable, allowing people to have split attention while playing. \
 🥳 Themes and enemies that are whimsical and light fantasy. \
+🥳 No gratiuitous violence, sexual or mature content. \
 🥳 No overly complicated or devisive content. \
 🥳 Only positive reinforcement, never any punishments or penalties. \
-🥳 Allow people to disengage and reingage at a whim with no penalties.
+🥳 Allow people to disengage and re-engage at a whim with no penalties.

 ----

 ## 🏃 Player Motivations 🏃
 ### 🤝 Cooperation
-Players are highly motivated to seek each other out and team up.
-Players progress faster in groups, are able to help each other out directly using their class abilities.
-The game is optimally played with a pre-existing community.
+Players are highly motivated to join as a community, to seek each other out, and to team up.
+Players progress faster in groups and are able to directly help each other using abilities.
+The game is optimally played with a pre-existing community, but solo players can join any team with no restrictions.
 ### 🏆 Competition
-Teams will have statistics of individual performance (damage, healing, ...) displayed at all times which will motivate players to top the team leaderboard.
-This should lead to shareable moments within communities.
+Teams will have statistics📊 of individual performance (damage, healing, ...) displayed at all times which will motivate competitive players to top the team leaderboard.
+This allows shareable moments within communities.
 ### 🔥 Destruction
-The combat will cause destruction to the environment and enemies in an over-the-top fireworks-display comical manner.
-It should be suprising and enjoyable.
+The combat will cause over the top destruction to the environment and enemie, in a fireworks-display comical manner.
+It should be suprising, enjoyable, and candy for your eyes.
 ### 💪 Progression
-In a 15 minute session players will rapidly progress in their class and be reset at the end of the session.
+In a 15 minute session players will rapidly progress in their class.
 In the metagame players can empower their class by expending earned currency.
 ### 🔎 Discovery
-Players will be able to discover a variety of unique and different environments, class, achievements, and enemies over their sessions.
+Players will be able to discover a variety of unique and different environments, classes, achievements, and enemies over their sessions.

 ----

 ## 🛠️ Main Mechanics 🛠️

-### 2D Movement
+### 🧭 2D Movement
+Players can move around the world in the horizontal plane, ie unable to jump or move vertically.

+### 🗡️ Auto Attacks
+Characters will attack the nearest threat automatically, players need not aim attacks or choose targets.
+This is a characteristic mechanic of the bullet-heaven genre.

-### Character classes have unique abilities
+### 🔥 Character classes have unique abilities
+Each character class has unique abilities that can be used to directly help team mates.
+For example:\
+🛡️ Paladin: Block and reflect attacks.\
+🦎 Tamer: Can tame invaders into friendly pets.\
+🌷 Druid: Can grow defensive fauna.

+### ⚠️ Telegraphed abilities and attacks
+All abilities and attacks, from friends or enemies, will be telegraphed to allow the players to react to it.
+Players are able to get out of the way of enemy attacks and ensure they take advantage of any team mates abilities (eg a heal).

+### 💪 Rapid Progression and ability unlocks
+At the start of each session, a character is at level 1 and can rapidly climb to a maximum level of 10 during a 15 minute session.
+Each level provides one new ability, chosen from a set of five random abilities.
+Players will all level up at the same time and will see the abilities other players choose, so they can strategize to choose the same abilities or have a mixture of abilities on the team.

+### 🙏 Stacked abilities
+When a player uses an ability, such as an area based heal, other players will have the opportunity to stack their ability on top of it.
+This allows for stronger abilities that are only possible with numerous collaborating team mates.
+For example, an area based heal that has numerous stacks will have a wider area of effect and healing potency.

 ----